 The Department of Biology at Hofstra University invites you to the Hofstra University Biology Seminar Series.
 The seminars are open to the public, and we encourage all members of the scientific community to attend, especially biology students.

 Seminars are held on Fridays at 3:30 p.m. in Room 210 C.V.
 Starr Hall (except where noted).
 Dr. Ron Sarno (email) is the coordinator this semester.

 |9/22||Eric Brenner||Pace University||"The Dynamic Analysis of Plant Motor Function"|

 |9/29||Mitchell Baker||Queens College||"Behavior and the evolution of resistance to insecticides"|

 We look forward to seeing you at Hofstra.

-The audience will be masters and undergraduate biology students, biology faculty and occasionally faculty from other departments with ties to biology (like biochemists or paleontologists).
+The audience will be master's and undergraduate biology students, biology faculty, and occasionally faculty from other departments with ties to biology (like biochemists or paleontologists).
 The majority of the audience will not be familiar with your particular specialty.
-Usually the number of people is fairly small.
+Usually, the number of attendants is fairly small.
 Some of the students attend the seminars for credit and are required to turn in abstracts of the talk, so those students typically take many notes.